EricLScace/tic-tac-toe/README.md

 > __gameController__ in turn exposes these methods to subtending …rx modules and to playerAuthn:
 > for gameAPIrx: addedGame, foundGames, addGameFail, findGameFail
 > for gameUIrx: addMove, resignGame, suspendGame, playAgain
-> for playerAuthn: playerLoggedIn, playerLoggedOut
+> for playerAuthnRx: playerLoggedIn, playerLogOutRequested, playerLoggedOut

 > In the interests of meeting submission deadlines, migration to this module structure will be done incrementally on an as-needed basis while implementing remaining required features.